B.Sc., MA, EdD (Candidate, UBC Vancouver)

 Advanced Diploma, Hotel and Tourism Management, César Ritz Colleges, Switzerland, 2010.

-"Learning is an ongoing process that takes place in different ways, and has to be innovative, inquisitive, and at the same time, inspiring and useful."
+"Learning is an ongoing process that unfolds in many ways, and it must remain innovative, inquisitive, inspiring and useful."

 Bio